abrayall/vermouth/README.md

 - `vermouth.ps1` - PowerShell script (Windows)
 - `vermouth.bat` - Batch script (Windows)

-These scripts provide the same core version detection but don't support the `--timestamp` and `--metadata` options.
+These scripts provide the same version detection and support the `--timestamp` and `--metadata` options.

 ## Use Cases